- 1 Article Summary: Moving back to the UK

 Take control of your estate today and avoid unnecessary tax exposure.
 Call us on Tel: +44 208 058 8937 or Email: connect@adviceforexpats.com

-Currency Exchange & Repatriation of Assets
+Currency Exchange & Repatriation of Assets to the UK

 When returning to the UK, one of the key challenges is converting foreign assets back to sterling.
 Expats often lose money due to poor exchange rates and hidden fees from banks.
 To avoid this, using a currency broker can help you secure mid-market rates, which are typically better than those offered by banks.